|Printable pdf version of the Database Notes|

 Where no survey equipment has been employed, we do not claim that the feature and its accompanying ten-figure grid reference represents the true summit of the hill; it is the best endeavour of the contributor who submits the data.

-For hills where greater resolution is required, we initially employed a Leica Runner 20 Automatic level.
-This instrument has a x20 telescope and gives a resolution of about 1cm of height per 100m of distance.
-We subsequently purchased a Leica NA730 Automatic level which boasts a x30 telescope and correspondingly higher resolution of about 0.5cm of height per 100m of distance.
+For hills where greater resolution is required, the survey team initially employed a Leica Runner 20 Automatic level, and subsequently a Leica NA730 Automatic level, purchased by a DoBIH editor.
+The Leica Runner has a x20 telescope and gives a resolution of about 1cm of height per 100m of distance, while the NA730 boasts a x30 telescope and correspondingly higher resolution of about 0.5cm of height per 100m of distance.
 An Abney level is a small device weighing about 150g which easily packs into a rucksack.
-A Leica Runner weighs about 1500g, occupies significant space in a daysack and also requires a sturdy tripod.
+An automatic level, e.g. a Leica Runner or a Leica NA730, weighs about 1500g, occupies significant space in a daysack and also requires a sturdy tripod.

 When surveying summits and more particularly cols, the overall accuracy of the measurements is more often determined by the nature of the terrain than by the limitations of the equipment.
 If a summit is covered with thick tussock grass or heather, it can be difficult to establish the summit location even using automatic level and staff.
 In a very few surveys we have determined, from variation in level and staff measurements, uncertainties of up to ±0.2m.
 The situation is worse for cols of complex topography and thickly vegetated terrain, when uncertainties could reach ±0.5m on occasion.
 Clearly, without instrumentation to locate summits and cols, it is sometimes impossible to produce satisfactory estimates of the uncertainty in the measurements, which could exceed the above figures.